Jojisi/Jojisi/README.md

 ## About me 🎮

-I am Joan, currently studying the first year of _Development of Web Applications_ (DAW) at IES L’estació.
+I am Joan, currently studying _Development of Web Applications_ (DAW) at IES L’estació.

 - 🖥️ **Web Development Enthusiast**: Committed to learning and excelling in the realm of application development.
 - 👐 **Teamwork Advocate**: I thrive on collaboration and tackling new challenges.